If there is one subject that’s been debated more than any other in the world of copywriting it is the question of what works best:

-Just sit back and tell your subconscious mind to “Go to Work” to determine a clear and compelling sales message.
+Just sit back and tell your subconscious mind to “Go to Work”.
+Let it determine a clear and compelling sales message.
 One which will be the center of your copy and ultimately will drive home the sale.

 Okay, now we’re going to write down every possible idea for your main sales message your subconscious mind came up with.

 Listen to exactly what your subconscious is telling you will best persuade your prospect to buy your product.